Presentation 4A: Scripting in R - Conditions and Loops

 While-loops are not commonly used in R since they are ineffective in this language.
 We will demonstrate how they work since they are common in other programming languages.

-Say we want to create a list where each element is the letter “A” followed by a number, starting from 0 and going up to 99 We can do this using a while-loop that keeps appending “A_” to a list until the count reaches 100:
+Say we want to create a list where each val is the letter “A” followed by a number, starting from 0 and going up to 99 We can do this using a while-loop that keeps appending “A_” to a list until the count reaches 100:

 First, let’s initially the counter count that will count the number of times we go through the while-loop.